 MEDICAL CONDITIONS AGGRAVATED BY EXPOSURE: Pre-existing medical conditions, including dermatitis, asthma or chronic lung disease may be aggravated by exposure; individuals who have a history of allergies may experience greater amounts of skin and respiratory irritation.
 HAZARD CLASSIFICATION Although studies, involving occupationally exposed workers, have not identified any increased incidence of respiratory disease, results from animal testing have been used as the basis for hazard classification.
 In each of the following cases, the conclusions are qualitative only and do not rest upon any quantitative analysis suggesting that the hazard actually may occur at current occupational exposure levels.
-The International Agency for Research on Cancer (IARC) confirmed in October 2001 that Group 2B (possible human carcinogen based on sufficient evidence of carcinogenicity in animals but inadequate evidence in humans) continues to be the appropriate classification for refractory ceramic fiber.
+In October 2001, the International Agency for Research on Cancer (IARC) confirmed that Group 2b (possible human carcinogen) remains the appropriate IARC classification for RCF.
 The Seventh Annual Report on Carcinogens (1994), prepared by the National Toxicology Program (NTP), classified respirable RCF and glasswool as substances reasonably anticipated to be carcinogens.
 The American Conference of Governmental Industrial Hygienists (ACGIH) has classified RCF as "A2-Suspected Human Carcinogen."
-The Commission of The European Communities (DG XI) has classified RCF as a substance "that should be regarded as if it is carcinogenic to man."
+The Commission of The European Communities (DG XI) has classified RCF as a substance that should be regarded as if it is carcinogenic to man.
 The State of California, pursuant to Proposition 65, The Safe Drinking Water and Toxic Enforcement Act of 1986, has listed "ceramic fibers (airborne fibers of respirable size)" as a chemical known to the State of California to cause cancer.
 The Canadian Environmental Protection Agency (CEPA) has classified RCF as "probably carcinogenic" (Group 2).
-The Canadian Workplace Hazardous Materials Information System (WHMIS) - RCF is classified as Class D2A - Materials Causing Other Toxic Effects.
-The Hazardous Materials Identification System (HMIS) - Health 1\ Flammability 0 Reactivity 0 Personal Protection Index: X (Employer Determined) (\ denotes potential for chronic effects) 4.
-FIRST AID MEASURES RESPIRATORY TRACT (nose and throat) IRRITATION: If respiratory tract irritation develops, move the person to a dust free location.
+The Canadian Workplace Hazardous Materials Information System (WHMIS) - RCF is classified as Class D2A - Materials Causing Other Toxic Effects The Hazardous Materials Identification System (HMIS) - Health 1 Flammability 0 Reactivity 0 Personal Protection Index: X (Employer Determined) ( denotes potential for chronic effects) 4.
+FIRST AID MEASURES FIRST AID PROCEDURES RESPIRATORY TRACT (nose & throat) IRRITATION: If respiratory tract irritation develops, move the person to a dust free location.
+Get medical attention if the irritation continues.
 See Section 8 for additional measures to reduce or eliminate exposure.
+EYE IRRITATION:

-EYE IRRITATION: If eyes become irritated, flush immediately with large amounts of lukewarm water for at least 15 minutes.
+If eyes become irritated, flush immediately with large amounts of lukewarm water for at least 15 minutes.
 Eyelids should be held away from the eyeball to ensure thorough rinsing.
 Do not rub eyes.
+Get medical attention if irritation persists.
+SKIN IRRITATION:

-SKIN IRRITATION: If skin becomes irritated, remove soiled clothing.
+If skin becomes irritated, remove soiled clothing.
 Do not rub or scratch exposed skin.
 Wash area of contact thoroughly with soap and water.
 Using a skin cream or lotion after washing may be helpful.
+GASTROINTESTINAL IRRITATION:

-GASTROINTESTINAL IRRITATION: If gastrointestinal tract irritation develops, move the person to a dust free environment. - If the above symptoms persist, seek medical attention. - NOTES TO PHYSICIANS: Skin and respiratory effects are the result of temporary, mild mechanical irritation; fiber exposure does not result in allergic manifestations.
-5. FIRE FIGHTING MEASURES NFPA Codes: Flammability: 0 Health: 1 Reactivity: 0 Special: 0 NFPA Unusual Hazards:
+If gastrointestinal tract irritation develops, move the person to a dust free environment.
+NOTES TO PHYSICIANS: